 Medicare Tip: Not convinced Medicare drug plans change?
 For those on the 2019 Humana Walmart drug plan, if they don’t make any changes during the AEP, they will be automatically moved to a different Humana drug plan for 2020 that costs, on average, $30 more per month.
 It pays to do a drug comparison!

 Throughout the year, insurance carriers are allowed to change the prices of their drugs.
 These carriers can move Tier 1 drugs (the cheapest tier) to Tier 2 or Tier 3 (more expensive tiers).
 This can explain why the cost at the pharmacy went up during the year.

-If this has happened, you should compare other drug plans to see if you can continue receiving the same prescriptions for a cheaper price.
+If this has happened, or your current plan is changing, you should compare other drug plans to see if you can continue receiving the same prescriptions for a cheaper price.

 Another important factor is the costs of the drug plan itself.

 Medicare drug plan insurance carriers can change a plan’s:

 - Monthly premium